President’s Newsletter — October 2019

 City on The Rise Video now Available to View

 On Monday, October 21, the City of Norwich presented their new City on the Rise videos, including one featuring President Mary Ellen Jukoski and Three Rivers Community College.
-You can find all four of the videos here.

 Three Rivers is featured in the video below, “Workforce on the Rise.”